SKAHP/One-Engi/holeman.md

 HOLEMAN: September.

-JOHNSON: ...when the Rio Pact was. signed in Rio de Janeiro.
-You flew down with other correspondents to cover that?
+JOHNSON: ...when the Rio Pact was. signed in **Rio de Janeiro.** You flew down with other correspondents to cover that?

 HOLEMAN: Yes.

-JOHNSON: You came back on the U.S.S.Missouriwith the President?
+JOHNSON: You came back on the U.S.S.Missouri with the President?

 HOLEMAN: Yes.

-JOHNSON: Did all the newsmen come back on theMissouri?
+JOHNSON: Did all the newsmen come back on the Missouri?

 HOLEMAN: Yes, including the woman.
-Remember May Craig?
-There was a big flap about putting a woman on a battleship?
+Remember **May Craig?** There was a big flap about putting a woman on a battleship?
 They worked that all out.

 \[35\]

 JOHNSON: She was the first woman to...

-HOLEMAN: They set aside a head for her, and gave her some Admiral's stateroom.
+HOLEMAN: They set aside a head for her, and gave her some **Admiral's stateroom**.

 JOHNSON: I can see why she would have taken advantage of that offer.